import logging

 if config["sigmaG_filter"]:

-# Add the results to the final set.
+# Append the unfiltered results to the final table.

 return keep